Jassi10000-zz/Pep-Hackathon-Project/README.md

  <br>

 ## Workflow of the automated code
-Things that will be automated to get the desired result are :

 1. The chromium browser will open Youtube and type in search box " Best data structure and algorithm foundation course " .

 2. The first video will be the one you need to trust [recommended] by ' Mr. Sumeet Malik "